-Also keep in mind that if you have an existing electricity plan and you switch to another retailer, you may incur an early termination fee.
-Fortunately, most electricity plans these days don’t include termination fees.
+Also keep in mind that if you have an existing electricity plan and you switch to another retailer, you may incur an early exit fee.
+Fortunately, most electricity plans these days don’t include exit fees.

 Connecting gas to a new house

 The process to connect natural gas to a new property is similar to electricity.
 Simply call or visit the website of your natural gas retailer (who may be the same as your electricity retailer), give them the new address as well as the connection date and they can handle the rest.

 Connecting gas is a little trickier however, and retailers will often require 3-5 days to set up a new connection – longer if you need a new meter.
 Of course, you need to check whether you even have access to natural gas at the new property to begin with.
 If the house is on a mains gas network but doesn’t already have the necessary piping to setup a connection, then weigh up the pros and cons before spending possibly thousands of dollars to connect to gas.

 Natural gas connection fees are between $10 and $50, possibly more if any work needs to be done to the residency’s gas infrastructure.
 Once again, this is a distributor charge meaning you can’t avoid it by switching gas retailers.
 Certain retailer contracts may also include an exit fee.

 What if I want to switch energy retailers when I move?